ibm-client-engineering/solution-filenet-aws/docs/3-Create/Deploy.md

 If your cluster does not already have this secret `admin.registrykey` this needs to be created.

 Typically this would point to the IBM Cloud Registry, but can be modified to point to private registries instead.
+If the `ibm-entitlement-key` already exists in your namespace, just point it to that.

 ```
 imagePullSecrets: